 Prosecco wines are the most famous sparkling wines among the Italians.
 Prosecco is compared with French Champagne quite often, but it contains whole different grapes and requires other winemaking methods.

-There is more to Prosecco than inexpensive bubbles, as you will soon discover this.
+Author Note: There is more to Prosecco than inexpensive bubbles, as you will soon discover this.
 Learn more about this exciting sparkler, including how to choose Prosecco, the various types, Valdobbiadene-the main winemaking area, and what foods to pair with it.

 Prosecco is a sparkling wine that originates in Veneto, Italy, from the Valdobbiadene region.
 Produced in the area surrounding Venice, the word “prosecco” means “path through the woods.”
 While there is a town called Prosecco that is essentially the wine’s birthplace, you will find the highest quality bottles are from the Veneto and Friuli Venezia Giulia regions.